wildQueequeg/UMass-Bookshare/README.md

 ### Running the App:

+To run the app, use this command:

 npm start

-In the browser, type localhost:3000 in address bar.
+In the browser, type <strong>localhost:3000</strong> in address bar.